Non-Residential Recycling and Garbage

 Yard and Garden Material Price Change

-Starting April 1, 2019, the cost to drop off yard and garden material to the town’s transfer site will be reduced from $85/tonne to $40/tonne.
+Effective April 2019, the cost to drop off yard and garden material to the town’s transfer site is $40/tonne.
 The cost is bring reduced to encourage the non-residential sector to haul yard and garden materials to the transfer site for recycling, instead of throwing it in the garbage bin.

 To reduce the amount of waste sent to landfill, non-residential waste can be separated into several waste streams.